Flipper5001/daily-schedule-planner/README.md

 ![alt text](./assets/images/screenshot.PNG)

 ## Usage
-This faily planner is mainly meant to be utilised for sample purposes only.
+This daily planner is mainly meant to be utilised for sample purposes only.
 This is a test for utilising various API's and JS libraries to create a daily planner where the user can store a task in each timeslot for standard operational business hours.

 Utilised: JQuery, Bootstrap, Moment, Font Awesome.